matttoensing/sweater-weather/README.md

 ### Get Forecast

 Returns a Forecast for a given location.
 This endpoint must include a location through params.
+This response will include daily weather for the next 5 days, as well as hourly weather for the next 8 hours.

 ```
 GET /api/v1/forecast?location={location}